New to Medicare? Relax. You've come to the right place.

 - Enrollment is your choice; you can sign up anytime during a 7 month period that begins 3 months before you turn 65.
 You can also enroll during annual election periods (AEP), which begin on October 15 and ends on December 7 each year.
-You also have another, more limited enrollment period from January 1 through February 14, 2012.
+You also have another, more limited enrollment period from January 1 through February 14 each year.
 During this period (called the “Medicare Advantage Annual Disenrollment Period”), you could switch from our plan to Original Medicare.
 If you choose to switch to Original Medicare during this period, you can also enroll in a separate Medicare prescription drug plan at the same time. (back to top)

 Medicare Advantage Plans